 - We are committed to as asset-based approach for community health and development.
 Improved access to health care, education, human and social capital is imperative for a healthy community.

-Today, as the sole survivor of the NSP centers, NorthPoint Health & Wellness Center not only aims to offer emergency services to families in crisis, NorthPoint continues to develop programs and services that empower clients.
-Avoiding the band-aid approach to solving problems and treating the symptoms, NorthPoint is working toward treating the problems through intervention, prevention and targeted outreach.
+As the sole survivor of those early Neighborhood Services Programs, NorthPoint Health & Wellness Center not only aims to offer emergency services to families in crisis, but continues to develop programs and services that empower our patients and clients through intervention, prevention, and targeted outreach.

-NorthPoint will continue its legacy and vision as we move forward in charting our future in partnership with our patients, clients, community partners and the North Minneapolis community.
-Thank you North Minneapolis for more than 40 years of your support!
+NorthPoint will continue its 50-year legacy and vision as we move forward in charting our future in partnership with our patients, clients, community partners, and the North Minneapolis community.
+We look forward to serving our community for another 50 years!

 A “federally qualified health care center” is a federal payment option that enables qualified providers in medically underserved areas to receive cost-based Medicare and Medicaid reimbursement and allows for the direct reimbursement of nurse practitioners, physician assistants, and certified nurse midwives.
 Federal legislation creating this category was enacted in 1989.